Jahana Hayes, 2016 Teacher of the Year, could be Connecticut's first black Democrat in Congress

 "Jahana inspires her students to give back.
 I think she understands that actually sometimes the less you have, the more valuable it is to see yourself giving, because that shows you the power and the influence that you can bring to bear on the world around you," President Barack Obama said, announcing her 2016 Teacher of the Year award.

-Hayes never considered politics until the Trump era, which left her sitting in front of her television frustrated by the state of the nation — "like everyone else," she said — and wondering what she could do.
+Hayes spent 15 years teaching history and government, and now works training teachers in the Waterbury public schools.
+She never considered politics until the Trump era, which left her sitting in front of her television frustrated by the state of the nation — "like everyone else," she said — and wondering what she could do.

-Eventually, after Democratic Rep. Elizabeth Esty dropped her re-election bid earlier this year amid a scandal involving accusations that she protected a male staffer accused of abuse, Hayes decided that the thing she could do was run for Esty's seat, even if it meant going up against another Democrat with the establishment support and credentials.
-The district had been blue for more than a decade, but Esty departure had made the seat more vulnerable, and many people told her she she had no chance of raising the money and support to win in just a few months.
+After Democratic Rep. Elizabeth Esty dropped her re-election bid earlier this year amid a scandal involving accusations that she protected a male staffer accused of abuse, Hayes decided that the thing she could do was run for Esty's seat, even if it meant going up against another Democrat with the establishment support and credentials.
+The district had been blue for more than a decade, but Esty's departure had made the seat more vulnerable to a Republican, and many people told her she she had no chance of raising the money and support to win in just a few months.

-But raise money she did: Hayes raised nearly half a million dollars by the end of July, according to financial disclosures, and went into the last few weeks of the campaign with $359,000 cash on hand.
+But raise money she did: Hayes collected nearly half a million dollars by the end of July, according to financial disclosure reports, and went into the last few weeks of the campaign with $359,000 cash on hand.

+In the primary on Tuesday, Hayes faced off against Mary Glassman, a longtime elected official and attorney.
+The two had similar platforms, though Hayes advocated more strongly for universal Medicare while Glassman urged fiscal caution on the matter.

-Sen. Chris Murphy, D-Conn., who encouraged Hayes to run, called her “a breath of fresh air” after her win Tuesday with 62 percent percent of the vote.
+Sen. Chris Murphy, D-Conn., who had encouraged Hayes to run, called her “a breath of fresh air” after her win with 62 percent percent of the vote.

 Hayes said her campaign didn’t follow any kind of traditional playbook and sought to get creative in event planning and social media as much as possible.
 They relied more heavily on volunteers than strategists, she said.